AmitNG2000/ML_Assignment3/performance_report.md

 ---

-## Step 2: Custom NumPy-Based ANN Implementation
+## Step 2: Implementing Multilayer ANN Using only *NumPy*

+Extend the ch11.ipynb code to address two hidden layers.

 The `NeuralNetMLP` class implements a complete multilayer neural network **using only NumPy and Python**.
 It handles forward propagation, backpropagation, minibatch training, and inference, managing all weights, biases, activations, and training metrics internally.